-Hörnstein and Edler [8] propose the use of Built-In Test (BIT) components in the Component+ model [3] for reducing the time spent testing prefabricated components in new environments.
+Hörnstein and Edler [12] propose the use of Built-In Test (BIT) components in the Component+ model [13] for reducing the time spent testing prefabricated components in new environments.
 In order to perform these built-in tests, the Component+ model makes use of three different types of components: BIT Components, Testers and Handlers.
 BIT Components are regular software components with built-in test mechanisms, Testers are special components that use the BIT testing interfaces of the BIT components and Handlers are special components that can be used to obtain fault-tolerant systems by handling error signals from BIT or Tester components.
-On the assumption that BIT and Tester components are lightweighted, this can be an effective way of performing component sanity checks or run-time contract checking.
+On the assumption that BIT and Tester components are light-weighted, this can be an effective way of performing component sanity checks or run-time contract checking.
 Even though Handler components may be effective for achieving fault-tolerant systems, this is not the primary subject of this paper.

-Traditionally, software monitoring can be performed by using hardware- or software-based probes.
-Hardware probes come in the form of lab instrumentation tools, such as In-Circuit Emulators (ICE:s) or logic analysers, or in the form of System-On-Chip (SOC) solutions [4].
+Traditionally, software monitoring can be performed by using either hardware- or software-based probes.
+Hardware probes come in the form of lab instrumentation tools, such as In-Circuit Emulators (ICE:s) or logic analysers, or in the form of System-On-Chip (SOC) solutions [20].
 ICE:s or logic analysers are not suitable for component monitoring, since they cannot be included in deployed assemblies.
-SOC-based monitoring tools, however, are designed to be resident in deployed systems.
+SOCbased monitoring tools, however, are designed to be resident in deployed systems.
 Unfortunately, being designed for system-level event monitoring (e.g., task-switches), these tools are still far too inflexible for component-level monitoring.
 Therefore, today, software probes seem to be the preferred alternative for component monitoring.
 However, software-based monitoring is not without drawbacks.
 By including software monitoring in the component technology, we also introduce problems concerning instrumentation perturbation.
 Software-based monitoring is performed by means of software probes inserted in the code.
 These probes will consume execution time and memory space; increasing the spatial and temporal resource consumption of the components.
-If the execution times of the probes are nonconstant, the probes themselves will reduce the testability of components and assemblies [16].
-Probes should be left permanently in deployed components for two reasons: (1) If the probes are removed, the testing performed on the component might no longer be valid [5], and (2) by leaving the probes in the deployed component, information concerning execution behaviour can be gathered over long periods of time, while the component operates in its field environment.
+Probes should be left permanently in deployed components for two reasons: (1) If the probes are removed, the testing performed on the component might no longer be valid [7], and (2) by leaving the probes in the deployed component, information concerning execution behaviour can be gathered over long periods of time, while the component operates in its field environment.

-3.2.
+4.2.
 Monitoring Support in Commercial Component Technologies

-There are a handful of available component technologies suitable for distributed embedded real-time systems.
+There is a handful of available component technologies suitable for distributed embedded real-time systems.
 Some of these technologies include various supports for monitoring the software.
-We have chosen to study two of these technologies, evaluated with respect to industrial requirements in [13], in more detail.
-The reason for choosing these is that they are deployed in industry today, and that they well satisfy the industrial requirements stated by the embeddedsystem domain [12].
+The reason for choosing these is that they are deployed in industry today, and that they well satisfy the industrial requirements stated by the embedded-system domain [17].

-The Rubus Component Model (CM) [18] and the Rubus Operating System (OS) [19] have support for some of the described monitoring aspects.
-Rubus CM and OS are developed by Arcticus Systems and are used for developing heavy vehicle software systems by, e.g., Volvo Construction Equipment (VCE).
-When using the Rubus CM and OS, all resource allocation of the application and the operating system is done prerun-time.
-To facilitate this, information from an executing system can be downloaded using aftermarket tools.
+The Rubus Component Model (CM) [16] and the Rubus Operating System (OS) have support for some of the described monitoring aspects.
+Rubus CM and OS are developed by Arcticus Systems2 and are used for developing heavy vehicle software systems by, e.g., Volvo Construction Equipment3 (VCE).
+When using the Rubus CM and OS, all resource allocation of the application and the operating system is done at compile-time.

-The temporal properties needed to obtain static timing analysis and schedule generation, Best-Case Execution Time (BCET) and Worst-Case Execution Time (WCET), are monitored by the Rubus OS during runtime.
+The temporal properties needed to obtain static timing analysis and schedule generation, Best-Case Execution Time (BCET) and Worst-Case Execution Time (WCET), are monitored by the Rubus OS during run-time.
 Apart from the temporal aspects of the software, maximum stack usage for each thread and the peak usage of, e.g., queues can be monitored using Rubus.
 The OS also gives support for monitoring the CPU utilisation.